abdulwaheed76/practices/README.md

 1. Not informing timely (at least 24hours) in writing before a non-emergency leave.
 1. Not following "Daily routine" section on what to do at day start and day end.
-1. Not taking mandatory break from work for at least 30 minutes in the midle of day (and 1 hour in total during all day (prayer, lunch, rest etc).
+1. Not taking mandatory break from work for at least 30 minutes in the middle of day (and 1 hour in total during all day (prayer, lunch, rest etc).

-#### Behaviour
+#### Behavior
 Avoid
-1. Not followin anything mentioned in appointment, policy, practices or any ammendmends in the said things.
+1. Not following anything mentioned in appointment, policy, practices or any ammendmends in the said things.
 1. Asking for information that is already clearly present in appointment , policy or practices documents.
 This means employee had not carefully
 2. read the said and is irresponsibly consuming managemnt's time.
 However